-Eight new coronavirus cases - NZ now has 20
+Eight new coronavirus cases - New Zealand now has 20 people infected

 The early start to the flu vaccine campaign was announced today.
 An extra 400,000 are available this year - a 30 per cent increase.

-It's most important to protect people who could be hospitalised if they have the flu - that is people over 65 or those with preexisting conditions.
+It's most important to protect people who could be hospitalised if they have the flu - that is people over 65 or those with pre-existing conditions.
 They will be the ones prioritised over the next four weeks.

 The flu vaccine does not help with Covid-19 but will help keep the strain off the health system.